Guide to Buying a Duplex

 A duplex could also be a good opportunity to live next to a family member or close friend.
 It means both parties live on the same property but not with each other.
 For some arrangements, it’s a good balance between living together while also apart.

 • Affordability.
-If you’re wondering how much duplexes cost, know this: Because it’s two properties with a single price, duplexes can be more affordable than two single-family homes.
-Plus, duplexes may often be located in more affordable neighborhoods.
+If you’re wondering how much duplexes cost, know this: A duplex by definition is two properties with a single price, and can be more affordable than two single-family homes.
+The appeal of multi-family structures has increased in recent years as mortgages have become more easily available, and down payments can be as low as 5%.

 Recommended: Factors That Affect Property Value